-Refunds for unused meals will not be issued at the end of the semester if a student fails to opt out prior to payment of tuition or drop the selected meal plan during the specified drop/change week during the semester.
+Refunds for unused meal plans will not be issued at the end of the semester if a student fails to opt out prior to payment of tuition or drop the selected meal plan during the specified drop/change week during the semester.
 If a meal plan is no longer desired by upperclassmen, transfers, commuters, or graduate students, they must opt out via iROAR Optional Fees prior to paying tuition for the semester.

 Students who withdraw from the University during the last six weeks of the semester are not entitled to a refund.

-Bridge students must take into consideration that all meal plan purchases must be paid for in full and cannot be dropped, downgraded or refunded once purchased.
-Please note that the purchased meal plan and Paw Points may only be used on Clemson University's campus.
+Bridge Students: Please note that the purchased meal plan and Paw Points may only be used on Clemson University's campus.

 5. Meal Plan Rollover Policy - Fall to Spring

 All fall meal plan selections will automatically rollover as the meal plan selection for the spring semester and will be added to the spring tuition bill.
 Failure to review the spring student tuition bill does not constitute a refund past the specified spring drop date.

-You may change your original fall meal plan selection for the spring semester in the Optional Fees section of iRoar once the University student bill is available.
+You may change your meal plan selection for the spring semester in the Optional Fees section of iRoar once the University student bill is available.
 Changes must be made prior to making any form of tuition payment.

-If a meal plan is no longer desired for the spring semester, upperclassmen, transfers, or commuters that enrolled in a fall meal plan must opt out via the iROAR student account prior to paying tuition for the spring semester.
+If a meal plan is no longer desired for the spring semester, upperclass students, transfers, or commuters that enrolled in a fall meal plan must opt out via the iROAR student account prior to paying tuition for the spring semester.

 6. Paw Points Policy

 Paw Points are a purchased value (1 Paw Point = $1.00) and are stored on the TigerOne Card.

 Purchased Paw Point values rollover semester to semester, until:

 • Balance is depleted